cpbritton/devicie-bot/docs/employee_assistance.md

 We have added sample Employee data in the [Employee Assistant sample Docs](../data/employee_data) folder.
 This data can be used to test and demonstrate the Employee Assistant's capabilities.

 ## Conclusion
-This README provides an overview of the Chat With Your Data Employee Assistant prompt, instructions for updating the prompt configuration, and examples of questions and answers.
+This README provides an overview of the Devicie Digital Technician Employee Assistant prompt, instructions for updating the prompt configuration, and examples of questions and answers.
 Ensure you follow the guidelines for updating the prompt to maintain consistency and accuracy in responses.